SNHU and FC Dallas Team Up to Teach STEM Principles Through Soccer

-"We are working very hard to increase awareness, break down stereotypes and hopefully engage more women in the STEM fields," said Angie Foss, associate dean of STEM programs, SNHU College of Online and Continuing Education.
+"We are working very hard to increase awareness, break down stereotypes and hopefully engage more women in the STEM fields," said Angie Foss, associate dean of STEM programs, SNHU Online.
 "We're really excited to do that through soccer today, and hopefully, get them excited about science, technology, engineering and math."

 Despite having to move the event indoors to accommodate the impending storm, the girls participated in a day full of fun with the student athletes.
 The clinic staff demonstrated how the world's most popular sport can connect key principles used in data collection, statistics and geometry by executing drills such as juggling and shooting.

 In the Positioning for Shooting station, the middle-schoolers learned about visual math.
 The drill was not about strength, but rather angles, lift and location.
 The girls were taught the best position for scoring, where the best opportunities are and how the defender/goalie changes your math.

 The Girls Scouts were told that an open goal provides a relatively large target; simple math shows that any given striker has almost 200 square feet to shoot for.
 But by adding a goalkeeper to the equation, it shrinks the area significantly.
 The student-athletes also explained how different angles create high-probability lanes of the net.

 After the clinic, the FC Dallas players held a panel discussion for the Girl Scouts to talk about higher education, STEM-related fields and stereotypes often facing young athletes and women in STEM.